5heyeenl1ew/swift-example-optimizely/Readme.md

-Example of how to use the Optimizely A/B SDK with Swift
+Example of how to use the Optimizely A/B testing SDK with Swift